 Following the COVID-19 crisis, New York Tech is developing an adaptable, responsive, and comprehensive campus re-engagement plan that follows all requisite national, state, and local guidelines while supporting a best-in-class student experience.

-- Plans, as determined by our working groups, will include enhanced access requirements and layout changes to meet physical distancing requirements.
-Facial coverings will be required on campus.
+- Plans, as determined by our working groups, include enhanced access requirements and layout changes to meet physical distancing requirements.
+Facial coverings are required on both campuses.

-- Equipment adjustments will allow hands-free operations of entries/facilities and support healthy air quality; signage will remind community members of responsible actions.
+- Equipment adjustments will allow hands-free operations of entries/facilities and support healthy air quality.

 - Disinfection will be conducted frequently via multiple methodologies.

-- We are also making classroom improvements in technology-enabled engagement and online user experience, and providing online teaching and learning resources for faculty and students.
+- We have made improvements in technology-enabled engagement in our classrooms and in online user experiences, and continue to provide online teaching and learning resources for faculty and students.

-- Academic considerations for fall may include scheduling adjustments and programming revisions to meet blended (in-person and virtual) educational environments.
+- Additional academic considerations for fall include scheduling adjustments and programming revisions to meet blended (in-person and virtual) educational environments.

-- Student life, including student government and clubs, will operate following the same guidelines as academic activities.
-It is likely this will involve a mix of remote, online, and in-person meetings.
+- Student life, including student government and clubs, will operate following the same guidelines as academic activities, and will involve a mix of remote, online, and in-person meetings.

-- We will inform students about residence hall regulations as soon as they become available.
+- We have identified new housing for our Long Island residents and will inform students about residence hall regulations for both campuses as soon as they become available.